Professor Jane Winters

-Reader in Digital Humanities and Head of Publications & IHR Digital
+Professor of Digital History and Head of Publications

-Jane has been Head of Publications at the Institute since 1999, and of the new IHR Digital since the autumn of 2010.
-She is responsible for the IHR's publishing and scholarly communications strategy, including the management of a range of research projects focusing on the provision of digital resources for historians.
-Currently, she is Co-Director of the JISC-funded Connected Histories project; Principal Investigator of the AHRC-funded Early English Laws project to digitise Anglo-Saxon legal texts; and Publishing Editor of the Bibliography of British and Irish History.
+Jane is responsible for the IHR's publishing and scholarly communications strategy, including the management of a range of research projects focusing on the provision of digital resources for historians.
+Currently, she is Principal Investigator of the Big UK Domain Data for the Arts and Humanities project; Co-Director of Digging into Linked Parliamentary Metadata; Co-Investigator of Traces through Time: Prosopography in Practice across Big Data; and Publishing Editor of the Bibliography of British and Irish History.
 She is also Executive Editor of the IHR's journal, Historical Research.

-Jane is a Fellow of the Royal Historical Society, and a founder member of the Porta Historica network of editors of historical texts.
-She is a member of the Academic Steering & Advocacy Committee of the Open Library of Humanities.
+Jane is a Fellow of the Royal Historical Society, and a member of the Porta Historica network of editors of historical texts, RESAW (Research Infrastructure for the Study of the Archived Web), the Academic Steering & Advocacy Committee of the Open Library of Humanities, the UK Medical Heritage Library Academic Advisory Group and the AHRC Peer Review College.

 Research and publications

-Jane's research interests include the forest law of 13th-century England, digital humanities, peer review in the digital environment, text editing, the use of social media in an academic context, e-repositories, and open access publishing.
+Jane's research interests include digital history, web archives, big data for humanities research, peer review in the digital environment, text editing, the use of social media in an academic context, e-repositories, and open access publishing.

 - The Creighton Century, 1907-2007 (ed. with David Bates and Jennifer Wallis) (London, 2009)